 1. INTRODUCTION

 Pulses are one of the essential components of the human diet around the world as they provide a significant percentage of the required protein.
 Among the pulses, chickpeas, also known as Bengal gram or gram (Cicer arietinum L.), are regarded as the "king of pulses" due to their importance around the world, particularly in India.
-Chickpeas are highly nutritious, rich in protein, carbohydrates, and minerals, surpassing other legumes like pigeon peas, black gram, and green gram in protein quality.
+Chickpeas are highly nutritious, rich in protein, carbohydrates, and ceminerals, surpassing other legumes like pigeon peas, black gram, and green gram in protein quality.
 Chickpea is a main rabi season crop cultivated widely in India and is highly valued for its high-quality protein.
 Chickpeas also serve as animal feed and contribute to agricultural sustainability by replacing fallow fields in cereal rotations.
 Through nitrogen fixation it reduces the need for nitrogen fertilizers and promotes sustainable production.
 Despite increased agricultural output, food and nutritional security face challenges from global climate change and population growth.
 Over 820 million people worldwide endure food insecurity, and around 2 billion experience nutritional insecurity.
 [1] Techniques like foliar fertilization show promise in improving productivity.
 The chickpea crop exhibits strong apical dominance, where auxins from the apical meristem inhibit axillary bud growth.
 Nipping, which removes this dominance, promotes lateral branching, leading to vigorous plants and potentially higher yields.
 It was reported that nipping practices show a significant effect on the growth and yield of chickpea et al. [2].

 The productivity of the chickpea is often affected by various nutrient deficiencies which results in flower dropping and poor pod setting, eventually affecting the yield of the crop.
 Under these circumstances, techniques like foliar fertilization or foliar nutrition shows promise in improving the productivity.
 It allows the plants to absorb nutrients quickly through their leaves, bypassing the soil and root system, which can be slow and inefficient particularly during the critical growth stages of the crop growth.
 Foliar application of plant growth substances like Naphthalene Acetic Acid (NAA) can accelerate crop growth at crucial stages.
 NAA, a synthetic auxin, enhances cell division, elongation, and differentiation, increases the grain yield and productivity.
 It does play a significant role in the efficient translocation of nutrients contributing to higher growth parameters and yields.